 Okay, so technically mummies are more traditional as Halloween monsters than zombies.
-BUTthe new season of The Walking Dead starts today, so my next Halloween monster is zombies. 🙂
+BUT as a fan of The Walking Dead, I decided to start with zombies. 🙂

-Unlike with many of the Halloween creatures Ive been looking at, where various cultures across the world have some form dating back to antiquity , zombies seem to be a newer concept with roots in various spots.
-The word zombie is said to have come from nzambi, which in Kongo means spirit of a dead person, and also has strong ties with Haitian folklore and Voodoo.
+Unlike with many of the Halloween creatures I’ve been researching, where various cultures across the world have some form dating back to antiquity, zombies seem to be a newer concept with roots in various spots.
+The word “zombie” is said to have come from “nzambi,” which in Kongo means spirit of a dead person, and also has strong ties with Haitian folklore and Voodoo.

-In some versions, zombies are unthinking henchmen magically controlled by some kind of master.
+In some versions of lore, zombies are unthinking henchmen magically controlled by some kind of human or supernatural master.
 However, in most popular incarnations of the concept, a zombie is a person coming back from the dead, typically with rotting flesh of some sort, and with the mindless hunger for human flesh and/or brains.

 Or, in some cultures, there is rumor/mythology linked to the existence of zombies.
-Some people even have said that the Mayans were destroyed by zombies.
+Some historians and researches even have even posited that the Mayans were destroyed by zombies.
 Reports of widespread cannibalism at the end of the Mayan civilization suggests something much more sinister than a simple drought or cross-tribal dispute.
 Bones found in and around Mayan cities show signs of being violently ripped from their sockets, and chewed to bits on the spot.
 Evidence has even been found of children eating their parents, and entire villages devouring themselves within a matter of days.
 History of Zombies, Great Discoveries in Archaeology, MSU

-Unlike most of the other monsters Ive talked about in my posts this month (werewolves, ghosts, witches), it appears zombies dont really crop up in wide-spread mythology or in popular books or other media until the 1900s.
-Earlier works, like Mary Shellys Frankenstein, with its reanimated man made of many parts of corpses, and various works by Edgar Allen Poe and others may have influenced the idea.
+Unlike most of the other Halloween monsters I’ve posted (werewolves, ghosts, witches), it appears zombies don’t really crop up in wide-spread mythology or in popular books or other media until the 1900s.
+Earlier works, like Mary Shelly’s Frankenstein, with its reanimated man made of many parts of corpses, and various works by Edgar Allen Poe and others may have influenced the idea.
 H.P.
 Lovecraft penned stories in the 1920s and 1930s that depicted vengeful and violent undead.
 The movie White Zombie in 1932 is the first of its kind, but not with the undead flesh-eating kind of zombie, instead depicting the magically controlled henchmen kind.

-The current pop-culture version of zombiesundead mindlessly eating flesh and/or brainsseem to have truly gotten started with the 1968 movie Night of the Living Dead.
-That movie was in turn partly inspired by Richard Mathesons 1954 novel I Am Legend, later made into a film and depicting a different take on a zombie-like monster which many define as vampires more than zombies in the book.
+The current pop-culture version of zombies is usually the undead mindlessly eating flesh and/or brains.
+These seem to have truly gotten started with the 1968 movie Night of the Living Dead.
+That movie was in turn partly inspired by Richard Matheson’s 1954 novel I Am Legend, later made into a film and depicting a different take on a zombie-like monster which many define as vampires more than zombies in the book.
 And, interestingly, the word zombie is never used in Night of the Living Dead, but was voiced later by fans.